- Things to Know

 Despite the name, "black eye," the eye itself is not usually injured.
 The tissues around the eye may be significantly discolored and swollen without any injury to the eye itself, like a bruise (ecchymosis) around the eye.

-The skin around the eye is very loose, with mostly fat underneath it and fluid accumulates easily in this area.
+The skin around the eye is very loose, with mostly fat underneath it, and fluid accumulates easily in this area.
 The skin around the eye is one of the first places to swell when the facial area is injured.
 Depending on the location and type of injury, one or both eyes may be affected.
-Injuries to the eye brow and forehead area often result in black eyes because gravity pulls the blood and inflammatory fluid into the soft tissues under and around the eyes.
+Injuries to the eyebrow, nose, and forehead area often result in black eyes because gravity pulls the blood and inflammatory fluid into the soft tissues under and around the eyes.

 What causes a black eye?